 - A. For the purpose of compelling the attendance of witnesses or the production of records, the Council may by resolution direct the Mayor or the Auditor to issue a subpoena under the seal of the City. - B. After issuance, the subpoena shall be served in the manner of service as prescribed by State law for delivery of a summons by civil process in a court of competent jurisdiction.
 A return of service shall be delivered to the authority who issued the subpoena within 10 days after its delivery to the person for service, with proof of service of the subpoena or that the person cannot be found. - C. The witness fees and mileage to be paid shall be the same as prescribed by State law for witnesses in the Circuit Court of the State for Multnomah County.
-Witnesses shall be reimbursed by the City, from funds as directed by Council. - at the proper time and place and to bring the records mentioned in the subpoena, or, having done so, to refuse or neglect to answer such questions as may be applicable to the matter under investigation or to allow the records to be examined, unless the person has first sought and obtained an order quashing the subpoena from a court of competent jurisdiction, in the same manner as provided for in a civil case.
+Witnesses shall be reimbursed by the City, from funds as directed by Council. - D. It is unlawful for any person so subpoenaed and served to neglect or refuse to attend at the proper time and place and to bring the records mentioned in the subpoena, or, having done so, to refuse or neglect to answer such questions as may be applicable to the matter under investigation or to allow the records to be examined, unless the person has first sought and obtained an order quashing the subpoena from a court of competent jurisdiction, in the same manner as provided for in a civil case.
 Failure to seek and obtain such an order waives any objections or defenses the person may have against compliance with the subpoena, whether or not the person made any specific objection or raised that specific defense in seeking the order to quash - E. A witness shall not be required to answer any question or to act in violation of the witness's rights under the constitutions of the State or of the United States. - F. For purposes of this Chapter 3.04, "records" shall mean any books, paper, documents or other information, in whatever format or however stored.